When is the best time to fish Ontario rivers is a question I get asked a lot especially when anglers are looking to book a guided trip with me?

 Get that and a whole lot more information that is fishing tactics and methods that will work all around the great lakes.

 TROUT SEASON IN ONTARIO

-The other reason spring is the best time to fish Ontario rivers is because you also have the chance to fish other species that closed to fishing on October 1st.
+The other reason spring is the best time to fish Ontario rivers is that you also have the chance to fish other species that are closed to fishing on October 1st.

 Once the trout season opens in late April and early May, anglers can start targeting resident brown trout and brook trout in the upper sections of most rivers.

 The trout’s activity is dependent on bug action and water temperatures.

 Sometimes the very cold waters will keep the fishing slow and mid-day fishing might be best.

 As the bugs become more prevalent and as the water temperatures warm to above 50 degrees Fahrenheit trout become very active and this can be a great time to be on the water in search of big trout that haven’t eaten much over the winter.